Sstark97/NextWeather/README.md

 ## Description
 It is an application that manages the weather made in Next.js.
 Answer the challenge that you can find in the following DevsChallenge link: [Weather app Challenge](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv "Weather app Challenge").
 If you want to run the web-app in
-[NextWeather](https://next-weather-lyart.vercel.app/ "NextWeather") yo must enable CORS for now.
+[NextWeather](https://next-weather-lyart.vercel.app/ "NextWeather") yo must disable CORS for now.

 ------------